 For a house with a ceiling height of 3 metres – Multiply the total daytime living area (m²) x 175 (watts)

 These calculations will give you the amount of watts you need.
 Once you have this number, you can move the decimal point three points to the left to convert it to kilowatts.

-As an example, let’s calculate the ducted air conditioning for a 4-bedroom house.
+As an example, let’s calculate the ducted air conditioning for a 4-bedroom house in Brisbane.
 The average-sized 4-bedroom house in Brisbane has a daytime living area of approximately 85 square metres with 2.7 metre high ceilings.
 In this case, 85 x 160 watts = 13.6 KW.
 Therefore, the home needs an air conditioner with a capacity of around 13.6 KW.